HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 The black dash line is the true object function we are looking for.
 The black solid line is mean of posterior.
 The purple region covers confidence intervals and defines upper/lower bounds.
 The green line denotes acquisition function.
 Our goal is to find the **maximum** of the true objective.

-At t=2, we have two trial observation.
-With these two points, we can use Gaussina process to inference the purple area.
+At t=2, we have two trial observations.
+With these two points, we can use Gaussina process to infer the purple area.
 Next point is to look for high-mean regions (exploitation) and high-variance regions (exploration).
 So we only look regions where the objective is higher than the right (and right > left), and also purple area is wide.
 In this case the acquisition function is given by the two points.

 ## HyperOpt Code Example for LGBM